BElluu/RuneTile/src/config/README.md

   goldBonus: 0       // 0 = no gold
 }

-// Grand Exchange Tasks - rewards for complete GE_REWARDS = {
+// Grand Exchange Tasks - reward for buying items in OSRS GE_REWARDS = {
-  keysPerTask: 1,
+  keysPerTask: 0,      // No keys (easier tasks)
-  goldBonus: 0
+  goldBonus: 150       // Gold reward for effort
 }

 // Slayer Tasks - rewards for slayer masters